 TRADITIONAL SCULPTED FOAM MASCOT HEADS:

-The traditional foam custom mascot head is the most common mascot head option available.
+The traditional foam mascot head is the most common head option available.
 The biggest advantage of the foam mascot head is that it is relatively lightweight.
 Foam options including stiff foam, open-celled foam, or a combination of both can be used for traditional foam mascot heads.
-Pieces are cut from the foam and then cemented together to form the mascot head.
+Pieces are cut from the foam and then cemented together to form the head.

 Traditional foam mascot heads are hand-sculped, and because of this, there may be limitations when it comes to appearance for a traditional sculpted foam mascot head and some details may lose impact.